james-sirota/StormGraph/README.md

 # StormGraph
-Graph capability extension for Apache Metron
+This project is meant to be a capability extension on top of Apache Metron.
+It plugs into the indexing topics, maps incoming messages to ontologies, and ingests them into JanusGraph

 # Getting Started